-JR Fredette completed his sixth season as head women’s basketball coach after being named coach in the Fall of 2012.
+JR Fredette begins his seventh season as head women’s basketball coach after being named coach in the Fall of 2012.
+On Monday, June 25th Fredette was appointed as the new head coach of the men's and women's golf teams after serving as the assistant coach under Ryan Quinn.

 Fredette helped guide the Falcons to an overall record of 18-8 as well as their sixth straight postseason appearance after clinching the No. 5 seed thanks to an 11-5 league mark.
 Albertus Magnus started off the winter campaign hot with a 6-1 mark, including a six-game winning streak, and closed out the season with a 6-2 record.
 For the first time since 20113, Albertus Magnus defeated Johnson & Wales twice and tied the all-time series record at 12-all.